Trump’s Administration Has Yet To Respond To Alleged Russian Bounties For Killing U.S. Troops, Report Says

-A Friday report from The New York Times claims that Donald Trump’s administration refused to respond to intelligence claiming that Russia was offering bounties to Taliban-linked militants for killing United States soldiers in Afghanistan.
+A Friday report from The New York Times claims that Donald Trump’s administration has yet to respond to intelligence claiming that Russia was offering bounties to Taliban-linked militants for killing United States soldiers in Afghanistan.

 According to the report, the bounties were offered by a Russian military intelligence unit, which was allegedly linked to covert military operations in Europe intended to destabilize the West.
 The report claims that Islamist militants — or “armed criminal elements” with close ties to them — collected some bounty money from the unit.